 It's November!
-Yayayayayayayay!
+Yay!
 I love this month for many reasons.
 The main one, as you probably can guess, is NaNoWriMo!
-National Novel Writing Month began yesterday, and thus writers all over the world are off writing their works.
+National Novel Writing Month began yesterday, and thus, writers all over the world are off writing their works.
 This is the one month of the year I get to spend writing.
 With all the other novels I have at this point, I spend most the rest of the year editing, but in November, I take a break from all that and set to work on a new, fresh idea.

 This year, it's my goal to not just hit 50,000 words, not just finish a novel within the month, but finish one and a half novels in November.
-These two novels will be #AfterworldStory2 and #AfterworldStory3, the books that will turn last year's #AfterworldStory into a trilogy.
+These two novels will continue last year's #AfterworldStory into a trilogy.
 Keep up with my progress on my profile and other social media!
-Also, if you're a writer, join NaNo yourself and get into novel-writing!
+Also, if you're a writer, join NaNo yourself!
 I completely recommend it.

 This month also has the release of two movies I'm looking forward to, the next Thor movie and Catching Fire (!!!!).
 There's also the 50th anniversary special of Doctor Who (!!!!).
 Oh, and Thanksgiving.
 This is a loaded month.
 I am super excited.

 So now let's move forward into the humor post you've been waiting for.
 Thanks for reading!